m4rri4nne/k6-browser-performance/README.md

 ## The tests

-For this tutorial, we will use the [Swag Labs](https://www.saucedemo.com) that is a simulation of an e-commerce.
+For this project, I will use the [Swag Labs](https://www.saucedemo.com) that is a simulation of an e-commerce.

-As we're talking about performance tests, our main focus here will be to capture metrics on pages that are important to end users and with them we'll define how the tests will be.
+For this project, the focus is on Browser-based loading test.
+Browser-based load testing verifies the frontend performance of an application by simulating real users using a browser to access your website.
 Therefore, we should be concerned with collecting data from the following flow:
 - Login
 - Add items to the cart